-- Library Size per Sample: Bar chart showing the number of read counts aligned to genomic features contained in each sample (figure 8a).
+Bar chart showing the number of read counts aligned to genomic features contained in each sample (Figure 8).

-- Distribution of Counts: Box plot that allows seeing how counts are distributed within each sample for all the features (figure 8b).
+Box plot that allows seeing how counts are distributed within each sample for all the features (Figure 9).
 Features with 0 counts in all samples will be discarded for this chart.
 The binary logarithm of raw counts is represented.

-- Counts per Category: Bar chart showing the number of reads of each input file sorted by different categories (figure 8c).
+Bar chart showing the number of reads of each input file sorted by different categories (Figure 10).
 This chart and the next one are only available for count tables created by the "Create Count Table" tool within OmicsBox.

-- Alignment Not Unique: Reads with more than one reported alignment.
+Alignment Not Unique: Reads with more than one reported alignment.
 These reads are identified from the NH optional SAM field tag.
-If the program that was used to obtain alignments does not set this field, multiple aligned reads will be counted multiple time.
+If the program that was used to obtain alignments does not set this field, multiple aligned reads will be counted multiple times.